 This once-small festival has been growing ever since it began in 1999, now attracting over 500,000 visitors each year.
-This is partly due to the magical displays and relaxing atmosphere, but also due to the fact that it coincides with the Sapporo Snow Festival and is only 30 minutes away by train.
-The city of Otaru has a variety of displays, with two main areas and then countless private displays that join together to light the city as a whole.
-Schools and groups and even businesses like KFC create displays that range from adorable to terrifying.
+This is partly due to the magical displays of candle-lit snow, but also due to it being held around the same time as the Sapporo Snow Festival.
+And Otaru is only a 30-minute train ride away from Sapporo.

-If you’re keen to try an onsen to warm up in the cold, you can head out to Asarigawa Onsen town which has its own light displays along the river as well as plenty of nice warming baths available.
+If you’re keen to try an onsen to warm up in the cold, you can head out to Asarigawa Onsen Town, which has its own light displays along the river as well as plenty of nice warming baths available.

 Kamihinokinai Paper Balloon Festival

-It is recommended that you arrive before 5pm to see the full event and to have an opportunity to write your own wish on one of the balloons.
-There will be food stalls selling local specialties as well as drinks in the park
+It is recommended that you arrive before 5 p.m. to see the full event and to have an opportunity to write your own wish on one of the balloons.
+There will be food stalls selling local specialties as well as drinks in the park.

 Yokote Kamakura Snow Festival